March 22, 2013

 Farm animals have degraded approximately one-fifth of global pastures and rangelands.
 In addition, 70 percent of deforested areas in the South American Amazon have been converted to pasture, while the other 30 percent is used largely to grow animal feed.
 Land degradation can have a profound impact on our ability to sustain the planet’s vital natural resources, for example resulting in shrinking water supplies and the loss of plant and animal species.

 Furthermore, on factory farms, where thousands of animals are confined indoors, the amount of manure produced can exceed the ability of the surrounding land to absorb it.
-Factory farms threaten our water, soil, and air by spraying minimally treated or untreated waste on fields.
+Factory farms can threaten our water, soil, and air by spraying minimally treated or untreated waste on fields.

 The farm animal sector is also a major consumer of scarce water resources, making up 29 percent of the global agricultural water requirements.
 Animal products generally have larger water footprints than non-animal products.
-For example, even in terms of protein, the water footprint is six times bigger for beef, and one and a half times larger for chicken, eggs and milk, than it is for legumes.
+For example, in terms of protein, the water footprint is six times bigger for beef, and one and a half times larger for chicken, eggs and milk, than it is for legumes.

 Explore HSI’s Guide to Meat-Free Meals for delicious vegetarian recipes, and to learn how vegetarian eating can improve your personal health and reduce animal suffering while helping to protect the environment.